-What follows is a basic log file analysis that assumes some knowledge of SEO, Microsoft Excel formulas and Screaming Frog SEO Spider (or other crawling software).
+Read on for a basic log file analysis that assumes some knowledge of SEO, Microsoft Excel formulas, and Screaming Frog SEO Spider (or other crawling software).

-I’ve also provided example findings from a recent log file analysis of salience.co.uk.
+I’ve provided example findings from a server log file analysis of salience.co.uk.

 - Why is Log File Analysis Important?